-The owner of Cherry Manor took us on a private tour one night and we could not believe everything we were able to catch on camera – We will be releasing the video this October so please subscribe to our YouTube Channel to watch 🙂
+The owner of Cherry Manor took us on a private tour one night and we could not believe everything we caught on camera.

 The image below was given to me by the owner of Cherry Manor in Downtown Franklin.
 This was taken by someone on the Franklin Ghost Tour given by Franklin on Foot.

 The Carter House

 The Carter House is said to be ground zero of the Battle of Franklin.
 All occupants of the home and some neighbors were huddled in the basement waiting for the battle to be over.

 The Carter House is owned by The Battle of Franklin Trust which also runs Carnton Plantation and Rippavilla.

 When I took this picture I lived down the street from the Carter House so I walked there late one night in December, which is why the red bow is on the railing in the photo.
 This was taken while I was in the back of the house facing Tod Carter’s bedroom.
 Todd was the Carter’s son that fought in the Battle of Franklin.
 He was shot in the head only a couple hundred yards from his home but was still alive when his family found him.
 They brought him back home and he passed away in his childhood room on December 2, 1864.
 I did not notice the image in the window until I got home and started looking through all the pictures.
 Look for the whites of the eyes.
 To me it looks like a transparent cat looking out a window and for lack of better explanation….ET (lol) behind the cat looking right at me.
 It might be worth noting that nobody lives in the house and the house does not occupy any transparent animals or aliens.